Get Tech Tips

-When we design a hydronic system we must match flow-rates and output according to our Manual-J and the specifications for the radiator/panel that is being utilized (sort of like Manual-S on the air-side of HVAC).
+When we design a hydronic system, we must match flow rates and output according to our Manual J and the specifications for the radiator/panel being utilized (sort of like Manual S on the air side of HVAC).
 Here’s an example output specification for a baseboard radiator that I found on the web.

-This system is so small, that most circulators are going to produce more than enough flow, but you could maybe imagine how this could greatly affect a much larger or more complicated piping arrangement.
+This system is so small that most circulators will produce more than enough flow, but you could maybe imagine how this could greatly affect a much larger or more complicated piping arrangement.

-To end the article I thought I would follow up with more detail on the Flow Coefficient (Cv) mentioned in the last article for our air-separator.
-It is not uncommon in design for items to have a Cv value instead of equivalent length.
+To end the article, I thought I would follow up with more detail on the flow coefficient (Cv) mentioned in the last article for our air-separator.
+It is not uncommon for items to have a Cv value instead of an equivalent length in design.
 If you remember from the last article, Cv is the amount of flow (GPM) required at 60° water (important because of density) to create a 1 psi pressure drop across the device.
-We can use the following equation to convert Cv to pressure drop for our design conditions using the following formula.
+We can use the following equation to convert Cv to pressure drop for our design conditions using the following formula:

 Given the above equation, we can solve for our pressure drop using the design criteria of 170° and a flow rate of 4 GPM.
-The density of water at 170° is 60.81 (I have also created an interactive Water Density Chart online).
+The density of water at 170° is 60.81.

-I hope this has helped gain a deeper understanding of selecting a circulating pump and how to convert a Flow Coefficient (Cv) into an equivalent length.
+I hope this has helped you gain a deeper understanding of selecting a circulating pump and how to convert a flow coefficient (Cv) into an equivalent length.
 In future articles, I hope to create a more complex piping arrangement to show the pump selection and equivalent lengths for those applications.